ucb-cs250/fabric_team/README.md

 * The number of CB configuration bits is 415.
 The number of SB configuration bits is 48.

-* Area estimations of each block in a CLB tile (results obtained from OpenLane Yosys synthesis; the Configuration block is neglected)
+* Area estimation of the blocks in a CLB tile (results obtained from OpenLane Yosys synthesis; the Configuration block is neglected)

   * CLB block: 10000 um^2
   * CB block: 25000 um^2